Reading about Food and Digestive Systems

 According to the USDA: All foods made from meat, poultry, seafood, beans and peas, eggs, processed soy products, nuts, and seeds are considered part of the Protein Foods Group.

 The key to choosing the healthy proteins is limiting the fat.
-On meats the percentage is often listed (for example, 96% lean meat, 4% fat).
+On meat packaging, the percentage is often listed (for example, 96% lean meat, 4% fat).

 According to the USDA: Any food made from wheat, rice, oats, cornmeal, barley or another cereal grain is a grain product.
 Bread, pasta, oatmeal, breakfast cereals, tortillas, and grits are examples of grain products.

 Grains are divided into 2 subgroups, whole grains and refined grains.
-Whole grains contain the entire grain kernel ? the bran, germ, and endosperm.
+Whole grains contain the entire grain kernel which includes the bran, germ, and endosperm.
 For example: whole-wheat flour, bulgur (cracked wheat), oatmeal, whole cornmeal, and brown rice.

 Refined grains have been milled, a process that removes the bran and germ.
 This is done to give grains a finer texture and improve their shelf life, but it also removes dietary fiber, iron, and many B vitamins.